Thoughts on the Arctis GameBuds – SteelSeries’ debut in the market, plus how Magic: The Gathering Foundations is an excellent entry point.

 If you’re a gamer, you’ll likely know that gaming-specific buds often come with a few concessions.
 Maybe you’ll nab RGB lighting or low latency, but it might come at the expense of mainstream music listening.
 SteelSeries is well aware of the struggle and has done its best to buck that trend with its new Arctis GameBuds.
 The end result is a bud that does susprising well to provide to tick more boxes than it has any right to.

-Taking the Arctis GameBuds out of the box, you’ll note that SteelSeries has put a fair bit of consideration into its debut into the bud market, smartly choosing not to stray too far from what works.
+Taking the Arctis GameBuds out of the box, you’ll note that SteelSeries has put a fair bit of consideration into its bud market debut, smartly choosing not to stray too far from what works.
 The all-important case, for example, is neat and compact, keeping a flat profile that although not as small as something like the AirPods, can still easily fit inside your pocket.
-That’s an especially respectable feat considering the company has nearly slotted in a USB-C dongle (designed for low latency gaming audio) as well.
+That’s an especially respectable feat considering the company has also slotted in a USB-C dongle for low latency gaming audio.

 Speaking of which, according to SteelSeries, thanks to the company’s ties to Jabra (the parent company now owning both brands) the Arctis GameBuds have gone through vigorous testing to ensure that it snuggly fits in almost every ear type, and as somebody who has always struggled to get inner-ear buds to actually stay in place, this bodes well with me.
 In practice, it actually worked pretty well.
 The silicon ear tip consistently provided a pretty strong seal, and while I did need to tinker with them from time to time, they never took a tumble out of my ear.

-That seal also bodes well for active noise cancellation, performing above average amongst the competition at cutting out background noise, transparency mode doesn’t excel as much, easily gets the job done.
+That seal also bodes well for active noise cancellation, performing above average amongst the competition at cutting out background noise.
+Transparency mode doesn’t excel as much, but still gets the job done.

 Where the Arctis GameBuds do excel is in audio performance, especially if you have the 2.4GHz dongle in place.
 Using the buds with my PS5, every game I tried felt full and well-weighted, amplified by a great use of 360° spatial audio.
 It feels as though the name of the game here is balance, meaning you don’t have to worry about big bass overriding all.
 Plus, paired with the SteelSeries’ mobile app you’ll have access to a boatload of customised EQs tailored for specific games – ranging anywhere from Alan Wake 2 to EA Sports FC.